true-dhamma/true-dhamma.github.io/addiction.md

   }

   .addiction-links {
-    padding: 10px 5px; /* Padding inside the links section */
+    padding: 5px; /* Reduced padding inside the links section */
     margin-top: 0; /* No gap between header and links */
     background-color: transparent; /* No background for links section itself */
+    border: none; /* No border for links section */
     flex-grow: 1; /* Allow links section to grow and take available space */
-    display: flex; /* Use flexbox for vertical centering of links */
+    display: flex; /* Use flexbox for vertical stacking of links */
     flex-direction: column;
-    justify-content: center; /* Vertically center links if they don't fill the space */ }
+    justify-content: flex-start; /* Align links to the top */ }

   .addiction-links a {
     display: block; /* Each link on a new line */
     text-decoration: none; /* No default underline */
     color: #007bff; /* Standard blue link color */
-    font-size: 0.85em; /* Slightly smaller font for links */
+    font-size: 0.595em; /* Original 0.85em * 0.7 (30% smaller) */
-    padding: 2px 0; /* Vertical padding for each link */
+    padding: 0; /* Removed vertical padding for each link */
-  }
+    line-height: 1.2; /* Minimized line height */
+    margin-bottom: 2px; /* Small margin between links for readability */ }

+  .addiction-links a:last-child {
+    margin-bottom: 0; /* No margin after the last link */ }

   .addiction-links a:hover {